davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 ### Hash Tables

 Hash tables (also known as hash maps and dictionaries) are easily the most popular data stuctures for mapping keys to values.
-Chances are, when you need a data structure that maps keys to values, you're going to reach for a hash table without really thinking about alternatives; after all, given hash tables provide constant time insert and lookup on average, why bother with anything else?
+Most developers instinctively reach for one of these whenever they need a map, without considering alternatives; after all, hash tables provide constant time insert and lookup, so why bother with anything else?

 The basic idea of a hash table is to store key/value pairs in an array, and use a hash function to map each possible key to an index in this array: